boi-one/WarehouseEditor3D/readme.md

 ![2D 3D comparision.png](https://github.com/boi-one/WarehouseEditor3D/blob/master/readme/2D%203D%20comparision.png)

 If you still remember the layer explanation you'll probably remember me telling you about that the position of the layer in the list affects the position of the layer in 3D, so layer 2 is lower than layer 8.
+This will create a more immersive experience (probably).

 ![3D layer view 1.png](https://github.com/boi-one/WarehouseEditor3D/blob/master/readme/3D%20layer%20view%201.png)
 ![3D layer view 2.png](https://github.com/boi-one/WarehouseEditor3D/blob/master/readme/3D%20layer%20view%202.png)